Shoeshopgirl69/Voice-Control-for-Kodi/README.md

   Open up port 8765 on your router to the private IP of your Nvidia Shield On the Nvidia Shield, launch Kodi and turn on the web server ("Setting > Service Settings > Control"; set username and password)

-  Create three IFTTT applets
+## Create three IFTTT applets

-  First of three IFTTT applets: (This issues commands) Choose "Say a phrase with a text ingredient"
+### First of three IFTTT applets: (This issues commands)
+  Choose "Say a phrase with a text ingredient"
-  For "THIS" choose "Google Assistant"
+  For "THIS" c  3hoose "Google Assistant"
   For "THAT" choose "Maker Webhook"
   Google Assistant
   What do you want to say?: press $ (You can chose any phrase you want, just make it unique.)